kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 - Modules are organised in a standard directory structure, consistent with [Snakemake best-practises](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) and [WorkflowHub](https://workflowhub.eu/) requirements.
-- Modules can be launched directly through Snakemake, independent of PhyloFlow.
+- Modules can be launched directly through Snakemake, independent of GRAPEVNE.

 Modules also conforms to certain standards, and can contain meta-data, that allow them to be easily reused, interfaced with one another, and connected together in a